 This paper, full of images, explained step by step how a huge project like this was possible, despite the hard weather conditions in Canada.

-This paper was focus on the requirements in dismantling of nuclear power plants, the procedure of dismantling, the modern technologies for dismantling of contaminated structures and the dismantling after decommissioning.
+This paper focused on the requirements in dismantling of nuclear power plants, the procedure of dismantling, the modern technologies for dismantling of contaminated structures and the dismantling after decommissioning.

 Finally, Mr. Michael Findeis, from the company FINDEIS and delegate of the German Drillers and Sawers Association, and Mr. Reiner Schulze, of the company DR. SHULZE, presented the new PQ6, a new conical six times polygon profile thread for drill bits.